 Dining outside in Duluth is often fraught with battling the elements: fierce winds, frigid temps, sun one minute, rain the next.
 And that's in the "good" months.

-Last summer, Ursa Minor expanded its outdoor space to include the parking lot.
+During the summer of 2020, Ursa Minor expanded its outdoor space to include the parking lot.
 Once winter hit, the regular patio stayed open, using fire pits to keep customers warm.
 In March, the parking lot space reopened to give diners plenty of room.

 "There was only a handful of days we didn't have anyone on the patio through the winter," said Ashley Schwantke, the brewery's administration director.
 "People would come in snow pants, boots, scarves, layers and blankets.
 Any day above 45 degrees and sunny the patio fills up for dinner."